fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_learn.md

 It is important to compare the performance of multiple different machine learning algorithms consistently.
-In this post you will discover how you can create a test harness to compare multiple different machine learning algorithms in Python with scikit-learn.
+In this lab, you will discover how you can create a test harness to compare multiple different machine learning algorithms in Python with scikit-learn.
 You can use this test harness as a template on your own machine learning